 Next, stir in baking soda.
 Slowly add in protein powder until batter is thick but still liquidy.
 Fold in 1/3 cup of mini chocolate chips, then pour batter into greased loaf pan.
 Sprinkle 2 Tbsp remaining chocolate chips on top.

 Bake for 40-50 minutes, or until cooked through.
+If baking at altitude, start checking bread around 35 min.
 Enjoy for up to 3 days!
 (Note: you can wrap slices in parchment paper and freeze for up to 3 months)